How to Hide Likes on Instagram: Step-by-Step

 Last updated:

 Instagram creators are reporting a “like recession” in 2026.
 Posts that previously hit 1,000 likes now barely reach 100.
-But here’s the thing: it doesn’t matter.
+But it doesn’t matter.

 More creators are hiding like counts entirely.
 Not just for mental health (though that’s valid), but because fixating on a declining, low-value metric is a waste of energy.